Justinljg/coffee-shop/README.md

   <p align="center">
   Project Description:

-  This project aims to apply concurrency in Golang using a cafe example.
+  This project simulates a simple coffee shop operation where customers arrive, place orders, and baristas prepare and serve the orders.
     <br />
     <a href="https://github.com/Justinljg/SupersetK8s/"><strong>Explore the docs »</strong></a>